-DIY Camera Stabilizer: Make Steady Videos with Gear You Already Have
+DIY Camera Stabilizer: Steady Videos With Gear You Already Have

 By Alvin Motilla